Future-Energy-Associates/Ptc-grants-for-climate-and-ecological-action/README.md

 Working in partnership for Power to Change, this work was completed by:
-Data Orchard CIC ‘Enabling organisations to use data for better decisions and greater impact Future Energy Associates ‘Driving the energy transition with data science’
+- Data Orchard  (Madeleine Spinks/Sian Basker): ‘Enabling organisations to use data for better decisions and greater impact
+- Future Energy Associates (Laurence Watson/Dylan Johnson) ‘Driving the energy transition with data science’